 Alexandra M. Geczi

 Society traditionally celebrates long marriages.
-People jealously ask, “what’s your secret?”, assuming the reason for the marriage’s longevity was wedded bliss.
-But toxic relationships can be just as powerful in keeping people together.
+People jealously ask, “What’s your secret?”
+They assume that the reason for the marriage’s longevity was wedded bliss.
+However, toxic relationships can be just as powerful when it comes to keeping people together.

 What if there was a better way?